-The collection spans four centuries, and is installed in the Museum in chronological order to illustrate the history of America.
+The collection of the Butler Institute of American Art spans four centuries.
+It is installed in the museum in chronological order to illustrate the history of America.

 American Impressionists include Robert Vonnoh, Edward Potthast, John Singer Sargent, Mary Cassatt and Gari Melchers; “The Eight” includes George Luks, John Sloan, Robert Henri, and Maurice Prendergast.
-Early 20th century works by Charles Sheeler, and Georgia O’Keeffe, Edward Hopper, Charles Burchfield.
-Contemporary masters including Robert Rauschenberg, Chuck Close, and George Segal.
+Early 20th century artists represented include Charles Sheeler, and Georgia O’Keeffe, Edward Hopper, Charles Burchfield, and Contemporary masters include Robert Rauschenberg, Chuck Close, and George Segal.

 Also notable in the collection is American Sports Art, including work by George Bellows and Andy Warhol.
 In addition, the museum has a dedicated gallery, the Giffuni Pastel Gallery, where work accomplished the medium of pastel is shown.